GravitysAndroid/RES-BLOGS/_posts/2021-03-12-PostThree.md

 There are three main key factors in social constructivism:

--The theory of social constructionism states that meaning and knowledge are socially created.
+- The theory of social constructionism states that meaning and knowledge are socially created.

 - Social constructionists believe that things that are generally viewed as natural or normal in society, such as understandings of gender, race, class, and disability, are socially constructed, and consequently aren’t an accurate reflection of reality.